fenago/data-science/lab_guides/Lab_1.md

 del var7['Publisher']
 print(var7)
 ```

 You should get the following output:

 ![](./images/B15019_01_20.jpg)

 Caption: Output of a dictionary after removing an item

-In *Exercise 1.01*, *Creating a Dictionary That Will Contain Machine
-Learning Algorithms*, we will be looking to use these concepts that
-we\'ve just looked at.